AVSystem/Anjay-zephyr-client/demo/README.md

 The preferred bearer can be saved onto persistent storage (among other settings) by typing `anjay config save`.

-### Compiling for external flash usage
+### Compiling for external and internal flash usage

-For nRF9160DK hardware revisions 0.14.0 and up, an alternate configuration that puts the MCUboot secondary partition on the external flash instead of dividing the internal flash space is available.

-To compile in this configuration, use `west build -b nrf9160dk_nrf9160_ns@0.14.0 -- -DCONF_FILE=prj_extflash.conf`.
+Revision 0.14.0 of nRF9160DK and all subsequent ones put the MCUboot secondary partition on the external flash instead of dividing the internal flash space.
+If you want to utilize internal flash memory instead, use `0.7.0` revision, by calling `west build -b nrf9160dk_nrf9160_ns@0.7.0 -- -DCONF_FILE=prj_intflash.conf`.

 ### Compiling with software-based cryptography